kadiraktass/Smove/hardware/README.md

 Power lines are drawn thicker compared to signal lines.

-Design can be changed to provide a certain dimensional requirement.
+Design can be changed to provide certain requirements such as dimensions.

 ## Libraries